-The Judaic Studies major—especially as a second major with Economics, Political Science, Literature, English, Philosophy, or History—offers a broad and interdisciplinary liberal arts background combined with an intensive preparation in the historical and religious experience of Jewish culture in its various civilizational contexts, from antiquity to contemporary times.
-The major epochs of Jewish history are the Persian and Hellenistic period, including biblical, para-biblical, and Hellenistic Jewish writings; the classical period, including the literature, history, and thought of rabbinic Judaism and its antecedents; the medieval period, including Jewish history, literature, and thought in both Christian and Islamic lands; the early modern period, including Jewish history from the fifteenth through the eighteenth centuries; and the modern period which includes the history, literature, and thought of Jews and Judaism from the late eighteenth to the twenty-first century with attention to the impact of modernization.
+The Judaic Studies major—especially as a second major with Economics, Political Science, Literature, English, Philosophy, or History—offers a broad liberal arts background combined with an intensive preparation in the historical and religious experience of Jewish culture from antiquity to contemporary times.
+The major epochs of Jewish history are the Persian and Hellenistic, classical, medieval, early modern, and modern periods.

-Students considering the major in Judaic Studies should contact the director of undergraduate studies (DUS) as soon as possible.
+Students considering the major in Judaic Studies should contact the director of undergraduate studies as early as possible.